 Do you like the Windows 10 logon screen?
 Or do you prefer the earlier one?

-This post will show you how you can customize Windows 10 Start Menu.
+This post will show you how to customize the Windows 10 Start Menu.